ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 An Aseprite MCP use-case might be to ask an AI assistant to export my drawings into a Godot-compatible spritesheet, recolor my current drawing into a different color palette, or correct the pixel dimensions of all objects in an isometric art.
 There are a lot of possibilities that involve augmenting the human workflow, especially for tool-use LLMs.

+From a **researcher's perspective**, I think it's also time to assess whether the domains and use-cases in famous benchmarks like BFCL truly reflect how most tool-calling LLMs are used.
+Some of these were scraped from GitHub or other API repositories, but the affordance of these APIs are very different from how tools are actually used.
+For example, the `draw_pixel` function from my MCP server might be a valid test-case, but it does not truly reflect the complexity and sequential nature of a tool-calling task.

 ## Final thoughts